Virginia Tech® home

 • View Career Matches using the button on the top right of the screen which will match your personality to different careers.
 You can filter the results by educational level and click on each career to learn more.

-• At Virginia Tech, students are encouraged to focus on their gifts and talents, honing them into true strengths.
+• At Virginia Tech, students are encouraged to focus on your gifts and talents, honing them into true strengths.
 The Division of Student Affairs offers CliftonStrengths (also called StrengthsQuest) to provide you with the knowledge and vocabulary to describe your talents and the areas in which you excel.
+See complete information through Virginia Tech Student Affairs about CliftonStrengths.

 • If you have experience with StrengthsQuest you may be familiar with your top talents.
 While StrengthsQuest has broader purposes than career decision-making, your understanding of your strengths can also help you in the process of exploring career options.